RicardoPBarbosa/moviefinder-react-js/README.md

 ## Config

-The OMDb API doesn't require any key to be able to use it, although the search results are limited to 10 results per search.
-Just install and run!
+The OMDb API requires a free key for testing that allows a maximum of 1,000 daily requests.

+You can get your key [here](http://www.omdbapi.com/apikey.aspx).

+After you fill your info you will need to confirm your email and click on a link to activate the key and after that you got your key ready to use.

+Now you need to go into ```sh src/js/utils/AppAPI.js``` and add the key in line 5.

 ## Install